ansys/pyaedt/doc/source/API/Application.rst

 .. toctree::
    :maxdepth: 2
-   :caption: The PyAEDT API includes these classes:
+   :caption: The PyAEDT API includes these classes for application objects:

    HFSS
    Q3D